curvedinf/django-fast-count/README.md

 This package provides a fast, plug-and-play, database agnostic count implementation.
-To use it, you just need to have `django-fast-count` installed and then override your Model's `ModelManager` with `FastCountModelManager`.
+To use it, you just need to have `django-fast-count` installed and then override your Model's `ModelManager` with `FastCountManager`.

-After `FastCountModelManager` is on your Model, fast counts are immediately activate.
+After `FastCountManager` is on your Model, fast counts are immediately activate.
 Precaching for all `.count()` queries is triggered automatically on every `.count()` query in a forked background process.